mfiume/beacon-website/README.md

 4. `$ gulp` - to actually build the project.

 To use the web page at your local machine, run the appropriate gulp target `$ gulp serve`.
-This will build the project, start a [webserver](http://www.browsersync.io/docs/gulp/) (on localhost:3000), deploy the DNAstack web and open a browser window with the client.
+This will build the project, start a [webserver](http://www.browsersync.io/docs/gulp/) (on localhost:3000), deploy the website and open a browser window with the client.
 While the gulp target is running, the source files are [watched](https://www.npmjs.com/package/gulp-watch) and after each change in any of the source files, the project is rebuilt and the changes are propagated into the browser.
 No manual refresh of browser is needed.